tracking-exposed/pornhub.tracking.exposed/README.md

     cd themes
     git clone https://github.com/tracking-exposed/hugo-theme-trex trex

 !
-You need the Hugo extended version, or else you may see an error message.
+You need the Hugo extended version, or else you may see an error message like this:

+    Transformation failed: TOCSS: failed to transform "bootstrap.scss" (text/x-scss): this feature is not available in your current Hugo version, see https://goo.gl/YMrWcn for more information.